Salamanca

 1 hour

-The Episcopal Palace is located in Juan XXIII Square, opposite the Old Cathedral.
 It is a large classicist-style building commissioned in the late 19th century by Father Cámara, Bishop of Salamanca.
-It was designed by the architect José Secall and served as residence for the bishops of Salamanca until 1964.
-Afterwards, it housed the City Museum and Diocesan Archive.
-It has recently been renovated as the Diocesan Museum of Sacred Art and its rooms display interesting examples of sacred art.
+It was designed by the architect José Secall and served as the residence for the bishops of Salamanca until 1964.
+Afterward, it housed the City Museum and Diocesan Archive.
+Recently, it has been renovated as the Diocesan Museum of Sacred Art, and its rooms display interesting exhibitions of sacred art.

 On the three floors dedicated to the museum, we can find:

-• Sacred Art Collection: a carefully selected collection of paintings, sculptures, and liturgical objects of great artistic value, spanning from the 13th century to the early 21st century.
+• Sacred art collection: a carefully curated selection of paintings, sculptures, and liturgical objects of great artistic value, spanning from the 13th to the early 21st century.
 Notable works include pieces by Fernando Gallego, Alonso Berruguete, from the circle of Juan de Juni, and Alejandro Carnicero.

 • Recreation of the Sky of Salamanca: a complete reproduction of this emblematic work, accompanied by explanatory panels detailing the represented characters and their astronomical and symbolic meaning.

-• Audiovisual on the construction of cathedrals: a visual journey that allows understanding the complex architectural and technical process that shaped these historical monuments.
+• Audiovisual about the construction of cathedrals: a visual journey that allows understanding the complex architectural and technical process that shaped these historic monuments.

 • Virtual reality experience: using special glasses, visitors can fly over the cathedral and explore, from an aerial perspective, its most inaccessible corners.

-Admission to Salamanca Cathedral includes a visit to the Episcopal Palace museum.
-Tickets can be purchased at both locations.
+The entrance to Salamanca Cathedral includes a visit to the Episcopal Palace museum.

 Read More